-Chip Power Modes Boost Power Modes Chip-active or alternate active mode Boost must be operated in its active mode.
-Chip-sleep mode Boost can be operated in either active or standby mode.
-In boost standby mode, the chip must wake up periodically for boost active-mode refresh.
-Chip-hibernate mode Boost can be operated in its active mode.
-However, it is recommended not to use the boost in chip hibernate mode due to the higher current consumption in boost active mode.
+Chip Power Modes Boost Power Modes Chip - Active mode Boost can be operated in either active or standby mode.
+Chip - Sleep mode Boost can be operated in either active or standby mode.
+However, it is recommended to operate boost in standby mode for low-power consumption Chip - Hibernate mode Boost can only be operated in active mode.
+However, it is recommended not to use boost in chip hibernate mode due to high current consumption in boost active mode